skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 so they let it slide without comment.
 Eventually this gets on Eomer's nerves and he tries to show Garret how to use a spyglass.

-Garret explains that this is how the Mages Archives can be seen.
+Garret explains that this is how the Magus Archives can be seen.
 Up close (within a hundred or so paces) it can be plainly seen, but at a distance it can only be spotted by looking through the wrong end of a spyglass.

 Eomer gently relieves him of the Spyglass and begins using it himself.

-They locate the Mages Archives.
+They locate the Magus Archives.
 The building is a modest tower -- more of a "lighthouse" style tower than the classic "wizard" spire.
 The tower is joined to a squat, round building made from the dusty gray stones of this region.
 The building is perched atop a small cliff that